“When we contemplate the miracle of embodied life, we begin to partner with our bodies in a kinder way.” ~Sharon Salzberg

 Thus, meatsack it was.
 And meatsack it stayed for a few years.

-Until this past fall, when I participated in a breathwork workshop with Erin Telford (who is also an acupuncturist and just the most lovely person, please follow her online here) and she brought up this very idea of referring to your body as a meatsack or meatbag, explaining all the reasons why hearing someone use these terms makes her sad and exploring what we might be missing out on when we see our bodies through this lens.
+Until this past fall, when I participated in a breathwork workshop and the facilitator brought up this very idea of referring to your body as a meatsack or meatbag, explaining all the reasons why hearing someone use these terms makes her sad and exploring what we might be missing out on when we see our bodies through this lens.

 This hit me hard.
 And I immediately started crying.
 Because I realized that even though I’d been continuing to use this term, meatsack, it no longer resonated with me or provided me the comfort it once had that I so desperately needed.